CityofOttawa/ckeditor_a11ychecker/README.txt

 Usage
 =====
-Go to the Text formats and editors settings (/admin/config/content/formats) and add the YouTube Button to any CKEditor-enabled text format you want.
+Go to the Text formats and editors settings (/admin/config/content/formats) and add the Accessibility  Button to any CKEditor-enabled text format you want.

 Installation
 ============